 In April 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-08, "Presentation of Financial Statements (Topic 205) and Property, Plant, and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity."
 This ASU amends the definition of a discontinued operation and requires entities to provide additional disclosures about discontinued operations as well as disposal transactions that do not meet the discontinued-operations criteria.
 ASU 2014-08 makes it more difficult for a disposal transaction to qualify as a discontinued operation.
-In addition, the ASU requires entities to reclassify assets and liabilities of a discontinued operation for all comparative periods presented in the Balance Sheet rather than just the current period and it requires additional disclosures on the face of the Statement of Cash Flows regarding discontinued operations.
+In addition, the ASU requires entities to reclassify assets and liabilities of a discontinued operation for all comparative periods presented in the Balance Sheet rather than just the current period, and it requires additional disclosures on the face of the Statement of Cash Flows regarding discontinued operations.
 This ASU became effective for periods beginning on or after December 15, 2014; however, early adoption was permitted.
 The Company evaluated this standard and determined that it would not early adopt this standard.
 Since the disposition of Ecova occurred before the effective date of this standard, and the Company did not early adopt this standard, there is no impact on the Company's financial condition, results of operations and cash flows in the current year.

 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)," which outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The core principle of the revenue model is that an entity identifies the various performance obligations in a contract, allocates the transaction price among the performance obligations and recognizes revenue as the entity satisfies the performance obligations.
 This ASU was originally effective for periods beginning after December 15, 2016 and early adoption is not permitted.
-In July 2015, the FASB voted to defer the effective date for one year, with adoption as of the original date permitted.
+In August 2015, the FASB issued ASU 2015-14 Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date," which deferred the effective date of ASU 2014-09 for one year, with adoption as of the original date permitted.
 However, while this ASU is not effective until 2018, it will require retroactive application to all periods presented in the financial statements.
 As such, at adoption in 2018, amounts in 2016 and 2017 may have to be revised or a cumulative adjustment to opening retained earnings may have to be recorded.
 The Company is evaluating this standard and cannot, at this time, estimate the potential impact on its future financial condition, results of operations and cash flows.